-First of all, the visa is not required for Turkish citizens traveling to Malaysia for touristic purposes for up to 90 days.
-Thus, this can be another attractive reason to go to Malaysia, which is in the visa-free category for Turkish citizens.
+First of all, visa is not required from Turkish citizens who will go to Malaysia for touristic purposes up to 90 days.
+Thus, another important reason has been found to go to Malaysia, which is in the visa-free category.

-You can reach Kuala Lumpur Airport in the capital, about an 11-hour flight from Istanbul airport, to reach Malaysia without transfer from Turkey.
-From Kuala Lumpur airport, central Kuala Lumpur can be reached in 50 minutes by taxi in normal traffic.
-Although airport taxis may seem the most expensive option to reach the center, they can still qualify as a lower-budget alternative compared to taxi prices in Europe or America.
-Another transportation option is the KLIA Express or transit metro, a high-speed train that goes to KL Central Station in the city in about half an hour.
-Additionally, you can take the airport bus service from the airport to Kuala Lumpur Central station in about 1 hour.
+To reach Malaysia directly from Turkey, it is possible to reach Kuala Lumpur Airport in the capital with an 11-hour flight from Istanbul Airport.
+From Kuala Lumpur Airport, the central Kuala Lumpur can be reached within 50 minutes by taxi in normal traffic.
+Although airport taxis seem to be the most expensive option to reach the center, they can still be considered as a lower-budget alternative to taxi prices in Europe or America.
+Another transportation option can be the high-speed train KLIA Express or the transit metro, which takes about half an hour to the KL Central station in the city.
+In addition, the airport bus services can be reached from the airport to KL Central station in approximately 1 hour.

-Domestic flights in Malaysia are the most preferred transportation method due to the location of the country due to its two parts and because it provides transportation in shorter times.
-Since there is no ferry network connecting the peninsula Malaysia and eastern Malaysia separated by the South China Sea, the transportation between the two parts can best be by plane.
-Moreover, ferries are used to provide transportation to some coastal cities due to the fact that it is a huge sea that divides the country.
-The bus, light rail system trains, the monorail, and the suburban train consisting of the single rail line are among other public transportation alternatives that you can use throughout the country.
+Domestic flights in Malaysia are the most preferred transportation method, both due to its location due to the country being in two parts, and because it can be reached in shorter times.
+As there is no ferry network connecting peninsular Malaysia and eastern Malaysia, separated by the South China Sea, transportation between the two parts is best done by plane.
+In addition, due to the fact that there is a huge sea dividing the country, ferries are used to provide transportation to some coastal cities.
+Buses, light rail trains, Havarail and suburban trains formed on a single rail line are among the other public transportation alternatives that can be used throughout the country.

-December to April is the best time to visit Malaysia.
-The country receives a lot of rain throughout the year, and the temperature and humidity are always high.
-The tropical monsoon climate leads to short-term rains in Malaysia, even in the driest season.
-So, no matter what season you go, don’t forget to take your umbrella.
-January and February, when the new year, Christmas, and Chinese New Year coincide, and the season from June to September are among the busiest.
+The best times to visit Malaysia are from December to April.
+There is plenty of rain throughout the year in the country, and the temperature and humidity are never lacking.
+Even in the driest season, the tropical monsoon climate brings short-term rains to Malaysia.
+That's why, no matter what season you go, you should always have an umbrella.
+The peak seasons are January and February, when New Year, Christmas, and Chinese New Year coincide, and the season from June to September.

-Malaysia awaits to offer you to experience unique diving in the Perhentian Islands, climb Mount Kinabalu, glide along the magnificent Langkawi Cable Car line, enjoy the nightlife and bars in the Golden Triangle.
+Malaysia is waiting for you to experience a unique diving experience in the Perhentian Islands, to climb Mount Kinabalu, to glide on the Langkawi Cable Car line with a magnificent view, and to enjoy the Golden Triangle, which is famous for its nightlife and bars.